Frequently Asked Texas Lemon Law Questions Explained

 Texas Lemon Law will not usually apply to used vehicles, however, if the used vehicle is still covered under the manufacturer’s original warranty (NOT an extended warranty,) Lemon Law may be used to make the manufacturer make repairs under that warranty.
 Refund and replacement are not available for used cars under Texas Lemon Laws.

 No, boats do NOT qualify as vehicles under Texas Lemon Law but there are other laws that can help boat owners if they buy or lease one that’s defective.
+A Texas Lemon Law attorney can help you figure out what your options are in these cases.

 Not every vehicle defect or problem qualifies you for a Lemon Law claim (although there may be other laws available to make a claim and get compensation).